-If Mr. Nathanielsz's employment is terminated by the Company without "Cause" or by Mr. Nathanielsz for "Good Reason" (each as defined in his New Employment Agreement, subject to the Company's right to cure), he will be entitled to termination benefits, pursuant to which (x) the Company will be obligated to pay Mr. Nathanielsz certain accrued obligations, any unpaid Prior Year Bonus and any Pro Rata Bonus (each as defined in his New Employment Agreement) for a period from the termination date through the lesser of 12 months or the period through and inclusive of the last day of the Term, (y) all of the unvested Nathanielsz Options and other equity awards (other than Nathanielsz RSUs) shall automatically accelerate and become vested and exercisable for a period of 6 months from the termination date or the date the award first becomes vested and exercisable, but in all events no later than the applicable term for each such award; and (z) all of the unvested Nathanielsz RSUs shall automatically and immediately become vested, as of the termination date, and such vested Nathanielsz RSUs shall be settled as set forth in the New Employment Agreement, and all restrictions on such equity awards shall automatically and immediately lapse.
+If Mr. Nathanielsz's employment is terminated by the Company without "Cause" or by Mr. Nathanielsz for "Good Reason" (each as defined in his New Employment Agreement, subject to the Company's right to cure), he will be entitled to termination benefits, pursuant to which (x) the Company will be obligated to pay Mr. Nathanielsz certain accrued obligations, any unpaid Prior Year Bonus and any Pro Rata Bonus (each as defined in his New Employment Agreement) for a period from the termination date through the lesser of 12 months or the period through and inclusive of the last day of the Term, (y) all of the unvested Nathanielsz Options and other equity awards (other than Nathanielsz RSUs) shall automatically accelerate and become vested and exercisable for a period of 6 months from the termination date or the date the award first becomes vested and exercisable, but in all events no later than the applicable term for each such award; and (z) all of the unvested Nathanielsz RSUs shall automatically and immediately become vested.
+As set forth in the New Employment Agreement, and all restrictions on such equity awards shall automatically and immediately lapse.
 The New Employment Agreement contains customary restrictive covenants for the benefit of the Company, including a one-year non-compete provision, non-interference with the Company's business after termination of employment and protection of the Company's confidential information, certain customary representations and warranties and standard Company indemnification obligations.